 If you have not created or assigned an export template, PowerBuilder uses the default XHTML export format.
 This is the same format used when you create a new default export template.
-See "Creating and saving templates" on page 156.
+See "Creating and saving templates" on page 155.
+CHAPTER 7

-CHAPTER 7 Server-Side Processing for the Web DataWindow
+Server-Side Processing for the Web DataWindow

-This chapter describes configuration requirements for the server-side Web DataWindow component and design and programming techniques.
+About this chapter This chapter describes configuration requirements for the server-side Web DataWindow component and design and programming techniques.

-Торіс Page
+Contents Торіс Page

 Server configuration requirements 171

 Instantiating and configuring the server component 173

 Using a custom server component 183

 Using service classes 192